Does this test have other names?

-The prealbumin screen is a blood test to see whether you are getting proper nourishment from your diet.
-Specifically, the test finds out if you have been getting enough protein and if not, whether you are at risk for malnutrition or already suffering from it.
+The prealbumin screen is a blood test to see whether you are getting enough nutrition in your diet.
+Specifically, the test finds out if you have been getting enough protein.
+It also finds out whether you are at risk for malnutrition or already suffering from it.
 Prealbumin is a protein that is made mainly by your liver.
-Your body uses prealbumin as a building block to make other proteins.
+Your body uses prealbumin to make other proteins.
 Prealbumin also carries thyroid hormones in the blood.

 Why do I need this test?

-You might have this test if you appear to be malnourished or if doctors want to follow your nutritional progress.
-Your doctor may also order this test if you are an older adult and he or she suspects you suffer from poor nutrition.
-Health care providers may also screen children for prealbumin if they appear undernourished.
-In addition, if you are in the hospital, your doctor might order this test soon after you arrive to see whether you need additional nutritional support as part of your treatment.
+You might have this test if you appear to be malnourished or if healthcare providers want to follow your nutritional progress.
+Your provider may also order this test if you are an older adult and he or she suspects you suffer from poor nutrition.
+Healthcare providers may also screen children for prealbumin if they appear undernourished.
+In addition, if you are in the hospital, your provider might order this test soon after you arrive to see whether you need more nutritional support as part of your treatment.
 Your provider may also order this test if you have an eating disorder.

 What other tests might I have along with this test?

-To watch your nutritional needs, your doctor might order a C-reactive protein screen, which looks for another protein in your blood.
-If you appear to be malnourished, your health care providers may order other tests.
-These may include hemoglobin, albumin, iron, folate and vitamin B12, and. other electrolytes, vitamins, and minerals.
+To watch your nutritional needs, your healthcare provider might order a C-reactive protein screen.
+This looks for another protein in your blood.
+If you appear to be malnourished, your healthcare provider may order other tests.
+These may include hemoglobin, albumin, iron, transferrin, folate, and vitamin B-12, and other electrolytes, vitamins, and minerals.